rancher/docs/content/rancher/v2.5/en/monitoring-alerting/migrating/_index.md

 For more information about role-based access control in `rancher-monitoring`, refer to [this page.](../rbac)

-### Migrating from Monitoring V1 to Monitoring V2
+# Migrating from Monitoring V1 to Monitoring V2

 While there is no automatic migration available, it is possible to manually migrate custom Grafana dashboards and alerts that were created in Monitoring V1 to Monitoring V2.

 Before you can install Monitoring V2, Monitoring V1 needs to be uninstalled completely.
 In order to uninstall Monitoring V1:

-* Remove all cluster and project specific alerts and alerts groups
+* Remove all cluster and project specific alerts and alerts groups.
-* Remove all notifiers
+* Remove all notifiers.
-* Disable all project monitoring installations under Cluster -> Project -> Tools -> Monitoring
+* Disable all project monitoring installations under Cluster -> Project -> Tools -> Monitoring.
 * Ensure that all project-monitoring apps in all projects have been removed and are not recreated after a few minutes
-* Disable the cluster monitoring installation under Cluster -> Tools -> Monitoring
+* Disable the cluster monitoring installation under Cluster -> Tools -> Monitoring.
-* Ensure that the cluster-monitoring app and the monitoring-operator app in the System project have been removed and are not recreated after a few minutes
+* Ensure that the cluster-monitoring app and the monitoring-operator app in the System project have been removed and are not recreated after a few minutes.

 #### RKE Template Clusters

-To prevent v1 monitoring from being re-enabled, disable monitoring and in future RKE template revisions via modification of the RKE template yaml:
+To prevent V1 monitoring from being re-enabled, disable monitoring and in future RKE template revisions via modification of the RKE template yaml:

 ```yaml
 enable_cluster_alerting: false